 Using a translational study, Preece et al. (2002) revealed how measles viruses undergo specific glycosylation when grown in cells that express blood group A, B, and O(H) antigens.
 Thus, they probably also demonstrated what occurs in human cells after SARS-CoV-2 infection.
-In the current paper, I present a hypothesis regarding how SARS-CoV-2 infection occurs.
-Apparently, infection is initiated via a trans-species O-glycosylation.
+In view of the unknown native glycoprotein envelope of SARS-CoV-2, in the current paper I present a hypothesis regarding how infection occurs, which apparently is initiated via a trans-species O-glycosylation.
 However, infection does not mean disease, because the invasion of a pathogen does not always lead to symptom expression.
 Besides innumerable other factors, this phenomenon, which is observed in cases of the human coronavirus disease, results from the quality and degree of different types of physical and chemical bonds that occur between host and pathogen and probably reflects the functioning of the host's phenotype-determining enzymes.
 The molecular biology of the pathogenesis of an infectious disease determines the susceptibility of a species to the infection.
 Nevertheless, symptom development or subsequent disease severity might depend on the phenotype.
-Given that O-glycosylation plays a key role in the pathogenesis of the human coronavirus disease, as discussed 14 years ago regarding SARS-CoV-1 infection (Oostra et al., 2006) and is currently predicted for SARS-CoV-2 or COVID-19 (Andersen et al., 2020), would implicate the formation of hybrid, serologically A-like, O-GalNAca1-Ser/Thr-R, Tn antigenic structures (Arend, P., 2020a).
-This prediction is not consistent with the concept of Guillon et al. (2008) which presents that these viruses bind to hosts using N-glycosylation.
-They found that the interaction between the viral S protein of SARS-CoV-1 and the host's cellular receptor was inhibited by natural and monoclonal anti-A antibodies.
-However, the most critical step in SARS-CoV-2 infection appears to be the mobilization of the viral serine molecule (Matsuyama et al., 2010; Hoffmann et al., 2020), which represents the key molecule of the classical O-glycan structure.
-This may strongly suggest that apart from functional N-glycosylation, the Oglycoproteome of the host plays a key role in the pathogenesis of SARS-CoV-2.
-Thus, the adhesion of the virus to host cells appears to primarily occur independently of the ABO(H) blood group via the genetically undefined intermediate, namely the serologically Alike/Tn evolutionary/developmental structure.
+Given that O-glycosylation plays a key role in the pathogenesis of the human coronavirus disease, as discussed 14 years ago regarding SARS-CoV-1 infection (Oostra et al., 2006) and is currently predicted for SARS-CoV-2 or COVID-19 (Andersen et al., 2020), would implicate the formation of hybrid, serologically A-like, O-GalNAcα1-Ser/Thr-R, Tn antigenic structures (Arend, P., 2020a).
+This prediction is not consistent with the concept of Guillon et al. (2008) which presents that these viruses bind to hosts using N-glycosylation, although their observation that the interaction between the viral S protein of SARS-CoV-1 and the host's cellular receptor was inhibited by natural and monoclonal anti-A antibodies speaks more for a predominance of the host's O-glycoproteome.
+In fact, this observation indicates the inhibition of a blood group A-like synthesis, and because the most critical step in SARS-CoV-2 infection appears to be the mobilization of the viral serine molecule (Matsuyama et al., 2010; Hoffmann et al., 2020), representing the key molecule of the classical O-glycan, strongly suggests the inhibition of the above formation of a serologically A-like/Tn (Tnouvelle) structure.
+Moreover, when Influenza A virus infection induces production of mucinous structures and expression of a Gal-NAc transferase (GALNT3) (Nakamura et al., 2016), a mobilization of serine molecules most likely has preceded, and apart from functional N-glycosylations, the O-glycoproteome of the host apparently plays a key role in the pathogenesis of SARS-CoV-2 infection.
+The adhesion of the virus to host cells appears to primarily occur independently of the ABO(H) blood group via the genetically undefined intermediate, namely the serologically A-like/Tn evolutionary/developmental structure.
 This structure is common to all processes of metazoan development and/or ontogeny, and its hybridized form apparently acts as a host-pathogen functional bridge in different, unrelated infectious diseases (Arend, P., 2018b; 2020b).
 In fact, the ACE2 protein is defined as the primary SARS-CoV-2 receptor and evidence suggests the host and pathogen bind via an intermediate hybrid O-glycan, dominated by the pathogen's hydrophilic amino acid serine.
-In humans, this ontogenetic and blood group-independent structure may, depending on the phenotype, be elongated and/or replaced by mucin-type, blood group-specific, ABO(H) phenotype-determining carbohydrates according to established pathways (Vitiazeva et al., 2015).
+In humans, this ontogenetic and blood group-independent structure may, depending on the phenotype, be elongated and/or replaced by mucin-type, blood groupspecific, ABO(H) phenotype-determining carbohydrates according to established pathways (Vitiazeva et al., 2015).